-Robert grew up in Augusta, GA and earned a B.A. in Social Studies, with a focus on American religion, from Harvard.
-He is especially interested in problems in philosophy of mind, cognitive science, and philosophy of religion.
+Robert grew up in Augusta, GA and earned a B.A. in Social Studies from Harvard.
+His primary philosophical interests are in the philosophy of mind, cognitive science, and epistemology.

-Robert has written for The New Republic, The American Conservative, and the Harvard Political Review, and he's always looking for ways to make philosophy accessible to a general audience.
+Robert has written for The New Republic, The American Conservative, and the Harvard Political Review, and he's interested in writing popularly accessible philosophy.

-You can email him at firstname.lastname@example.org or shout at him on Twitter.
+You can email him at firstname.lastname@example.org or contact him on Twitter.